“China is a sleeping giant, let her sleep for when she awakes she will astound the world”~Napoleon Bonaparte ♂

 Diplomatic tours are more than frequent.
 Wang Yi, the Chinese foreign ambassador is reported to have visited more than four African countries and five African countries in 2016 and the first quarter of 2017 respectively.
 All these, strengthen the mutual understanding between Africa and China.

-FOCAC (Forum on China-Africa Cooperation) is a public assembly board for open discussions between Chinese and African masterminds and leaders.
+FOCAC (Forum on China-Africa Cooperation) and CATTF China-Africa Think Tanks Forum are public assembly boardies for open discussions between the Chinese and African leaders, and masterminds respectively.
+(A think tank/think factory is generally a company that does research for hire and source accounts on implications.)
 Individuals from both sides of this win-win cooperation, from both Africa and China, exchange their ideas, listing factors, as derived from their observations, hindering the progress of all the Sino-Africa deals as well as outlining an extensive outlook of the past deals and their progress.

 2015 Johannesburg FOCAC Conference